cecnyb/TreeClassification/README.md

 # TreeClassification
-This project classifies trees though images of bark, consisting of 12 different classes.
-Additionally, it also does a ID-OOD classification.
+This project classifies trees from images of bark, consisting of 12 different classes.
+It includes an ablation study and an ID-OOD classification.